 Then one day I woke up and found myself married and with two daughters living in a big house in Toronto, Canada.
 Freedom wasn’t even a distant memory let alone a part of my “adult” life.

 Somehow I had become solely responsible for all child care including any and all school-related issues, health care, food, and cooking.
 Also, I had to take care of anything related to the house.
-House duties included cleaning, legal matters, even structural problems.
+These duties included cleaning, legal matters, even structural problems.
 Then, of course, all finances and related items were also my responsibility.
-Finally, I was also in charge of making sure the family was happy and received everything that ensured their happiness, etc. In my spare time, I had to breathe!
+Finally, I was also in charge of making sure the family was happy and received everything that ensured their happiness, etc.

 Sometimes I got a chance to take a breath in my spare time!

 So where was that freedom again?
 As an adult, I had just as many if not more restraints on my time and activities.
 But the mere dream of freedom that I had cherished as a child was still a beautiful dream, it had given me something for which to aim.